 City Beach Residential College supports healthy eating.
-The college utilises the 'Fresh SNAP' Fresh School Nutrition Advisory Program at all Department of Education Residential Colleges.
+'Eat Learn Thrive' is the health and wellbeing program at all Department of Education Residential Colleges.
 It is based on the Department's Healthy Food and Drink in Public Schools Policy and the 'traffic light' system of menu planning.